ministryofjustice/analytics-platform-control-panel/doc/architecture.md

 ```

-- The above one is most detail level you can configure under current implementation.
-It can be simplied as following one
-  if all the AWS resources are managed under one account,
+The above mapping is most detailed level you can configure under current implementation.
+It can be simplified to following if all the AWS resources are managed under one account:
 ```yaml
 AWS_ROLES_MAP:
   DEFAULT: AWS_DATA_ACCOUNT_ROLE